Student Administrative Requirements

 The TB screening cannot be waived.

 Students must have a valid "healthcare provider level" CPR card by the end of Fall term to meet the CPR requirement.
-We will accept one of the following:
+Only the following card will be accepted:

-- American Heart Association "BLS for Healthcare Providers"
+- American Heart Association "BLS for Healthcare Providers"; valid through the end of spring term

 CPR certification is usually good for two years.
-HHP 252 (not HHP 252A) will meet the requirement for Healthcare Provider CPR.
+HHP 212A and HHP 252 (not HHP 252A) will meet the requirement for Healthcare Provider CPR.
 We cannot accept any online CPR courses.
+For non-credit options see COCC's Continuing Education website.

-All Dental Assisting Program students who attend clinical/practicum and have patient contact as part of their training program, will undergo a criminal background check with Verified Credentials [VCI], the vendor approved by Central Oregon Community College.
-Students will be administratively withdrawn from class if the required criminal background check is not initiated with the specified vendor, by the due date indicated on the pre-registration packet.
+All Dental Assisting Program students who attend clinical/practicum and have patient contact as part of their training program, will undergo a criminal history check with Verified Credentials [VCI], the vendor approved by Central Oregon Community College.
+Students will be administratively withdrawn from class if the required criminal history check is not initiated with the specified vendor, by the due date indicated on the pre-registration packet.

-Students with crimes on their background check should be aware that facilities accepting students for practicum rotations do so voluntarily.
-They may not accept a student with a positive background check, or may only accept students after further evaluation.
+Students with crimes on their criminal history check should be aware that facilities accepting students for practicum rotations do so voluntarily.
+They may not accept a student with a positive criminal history check, or may only accept students after further evaluation.
 Students with crimes which do not allow them to attend clinical/practicum, will be disqualified from attending the Dental Assisting Program.
 Students who believe that their past history may interfere with their ability to complete the program of study or to obtain licensure or certification in their chosen field should contact the appropriate state board or the program director.

 Some crimes can be removed by expungement from an individual’s record.
 You may be able to find more information about expungement through the Oregon State Bar or Oregon State Police web sites.